Home Contents Index Member Center Download Collect! Users Help

 Per Session Logins

-If you intend to use more than one ACHNow Web Service account to post your transactions, please be aware that you must run a reconcile for EACH Userid.
-Currently transactions are stored by ACHNow according to the Userid that posts them.
+If you intend to use more than one set of login credentials for you company, please be aware that you must run a reconcile for EACH UserID.
+Transactions are stored according to the UserID that posts them.

 Top of page.